-The CRU Learning, Monitoring and Evaluation Team comprises Imelda Bates (Head, CRU) and Stefanie Gregorius (post-doctoral researcher) with additional support provided by other CRU academic and administrative team members at LSTM.
-Dr Gregorius is responsible for day-to-day management of the project and academic and strategic oversight is provided by Prof Bates.
-CRU academic members provide relevant inter-disciplinary expertise, for example in laboratory systems, and support for logistics, travel arrangements and financial monitoring are provide by CRU administrative staff.
+The ACBI project team comprises Imelda Bates (Head, CRU), Taghreed El Hajj (Post-doctoral Research Associate) and Justin Pulford (Senior Lecturer), with additional support provided by other academic and administrative team members.
+Prof Bates provides the academic and strategic oversight and Dr El Hajj is responsible for the research implementation and day-to-day management of the project.
+CRU academic members provide relevant inter-disciplinary expertise, for example in laboratory systems and cross-linking with other similar programmes.
+Support for management, logistics, travel arrangements and financial monitoring are provided by CRU support staff.

 How CRU works with research consortia

 - This is a DFID-funded programme in partnership with the Royal Society.
-CRU operate independently but in collaboration with both organisations.
+CRU operates independently but in collaboration with both organisations.

-- The Award Holders are the main point of contact for CRU within each of the institutions and consortia.
-Through the Award Holders, the CRU team also engages with researchers, doctoral students and research support staff such as laboratory technicians, Research Offices and Graduate Schools
+- The award holders are the main point of contact for CRU within each of the institutions and consortia.
+Through the award holders, the CRU team engages with researchers, doctoral students and research support staff such as laboratory technicians, Research Offices and Graduate Schools.

-- The CRU team meets with consortia members either in the UK, usually at consortia meetings, or during site visits to African institutions.
-Reports of site visits are provided for Award Holders and highlight particular strengths or gaps as well as examples of good or innovative practice
+- The CRU team meets with consortia members either in the UK or during site visits to African institutions.
+These visits are to collect data from consortia members; disseminate research findings; share experiences and learn about good and innovative practice.

 - CRU shares relevant resources and new knowledge about how to do effective research capacity strengthening with consortia members, with the wider science community and with the Royal Society and DFID through a variety of media including e-mails, reports, publications and presentations.

 Dean, L., Gregorius, S., Bates, I., & Pulford, J. (2017).
 Advancing the science of health research capacity strengthening in low-income and middle-income countries: a scoping review of the published literature, 2000–2016.
 BMJ open, 7(12), e018718.